Eckhardt-D/nuxt-hls/README.md

 ### A note on support

+The module uses Media Source Extension, which is [Pretty widely supported](https://caniuse.com/mediasource) at 96% of browsers.
+So most likely the fallback isn't necessary for modern browsers.
+Having HLS makes your videos a little less secure too by making it harder to save and convert the chunks of your video.
+HLS also has the benefit of being able to stream large video files in smaller chunks which is great for slower, lower bandwidth devices.

 If the browser does not support HLS, the player will attempt a fallback to using the .mp4 path , but only if configured at build time with the `fallbackIfUnsupported` option.
 If this option is `true`, Nuxt HLS will do a copy of your original .mp4 video into `/public/videos/my-video.mp4` and point to that if HLS is unsupported.